 Historically, residents have expected long-stay on-street car parking will always be available.
 On-street parking is a public resource that ACT Government aims to manage fairly.
 We understand the importance of providing residential and visitor parking.
 However, it is not possible to guarantee on-street parking will always be available.
 In popular locations, restrictions and availability may change over time.

-View the printable City parking map (JPG 661.1 KB) for parking availability in the City Centre.
-Applications including Parkopedia and EasyPark also provide practical information on parking options.
+Parking locations across the city are shown on the printable City parking map (JPG 825.7 KB).
+Parkopedia and EasyPark also provide practical information on parking options.

 Projects